Department of Psychiatry Faculty

 - Pomerleau CS, Saules KK (2007).
 Body image, body satisfaction, and eating patterns in normal-weight and overweight/obese women current smokers and neversmokers.
 Addictive Behaviors, 32:2329-2334.

-- Pomerleau CS (2009, in press).
+- Pomerleau CS (2009).
 Life After Cigarettes: Why Women Smoke AND How to Quit, Look Great, and Manage Your Weight.
-Alameda, CA: Hunter House Publishers.
+Nashville, TN: Turner Publishing House.